wentaohe/asteroids/README.md

 # Asteroid Hunter :: v1.0.0

 Nasa has asked us to help create a data pipeline for NeoWs (Near Earth Object Web Service), which is a system that tracks asteroids and their approaches to Earth.
-They have asked us to create functions that extract specific data sets.
+They have asked us to create functions that extract specific data sets for their research.

 ## Nasa APIs